MicrosoftDocs/dynamics365smb-docs/financials/marketing-how-create-interactions.md

 ---
-title: 'How to: Create Interactions on Contacts and Segments | Microsoft Docs'
+title: Create Interactions on Contacts and Segments| Microsoft Docs
-description: Describes how to create interactions on contacts and segments in Financials
+description: Describes how to create interactions for communication that you have with your contacts and segments in Financials, for example, direct mail.
 services: project-madeira
 documentationcenter: ''
 author: jswymer